singlestore-labs/singlestoredb-dev-image/README.md

     ghcr.io/singlestore-labs/singlestoredb-dev
 ```

-Replace `${PWD}/test/init.sql` with an absolute path to the SQL file you want to initialize SingleStore with.
+Replace `${PWD}/test/init.sql` with an absolute path to the SQL file with which to initialize SingleStore.

 > **Note**
 > `/init.sql` will only be run once.
 If you want to run it again you will need to delete the file `/data/.init.sql.done` and then restart the container.

 ## How to set SingleStore global variables?

-SingleStore can be configured through the use of global variables which you can [find in our documentation here][global-vars].
+SingleStore can be configured through the use of global variables which you can [find in our documentation][global-vars].
 These variables can be set using environment variables when running the SingleStore Dev Image using the prefix `SINGLESTORE_SET_GLOBAL_`.

 For example, if you want to set `default_partitions_per_leaf` to `1`, you would do this: